 It was my first time trying out Jambu & Co. shoes.
 I was a little worried a size 6 would be too big because I'm usually a size 5.5.
 Overall, each pair fit.

 The Ashton's fit was great, the Stevie shoes fit but benefitted from adding an insert to help it fit more perfectly on my small feet, and the Cayman sandals have a tad bit of space but fit overall.
 (And I admit I probably buy sandals that are a little too small a lot of the time so it's nice my feet have a little room in the front and back.)

 Jambu & Co. does have some options for men, by the way.
 Just not nearly as many styles as they have available to women.

 Ashton Flat Shoes

-After wearing them, and my assessment of the Jambu shoes review for my Ashton flat women’s shoes, they ended up being my favorite of all three.
-The memory foam + microfiber lining combination inside the shoes are like buttah!
-They’re so comfy.
+After wearing them, and my assessment of the Jambu shoe review for my Ashton flat women's shoes, they ended up being my favorite of all three.
+The memory foam + microfiber lining combination inside the shoes is like buttah!
+They're so comfy.